 Extra support for Aboriginal and Torres Strait Islander communities

-The Australian Government recognises that Aboriginal and Torres Strait Islander peoples can be more affected by emergencies and disasters.
+The Australian Government recognises that Aboriginal and Torres Strait Islander Peoples can be more affected by emergencies and disasters like floods, bushfires, pandemics and other severe events.
+This may be because Aboriginal and Torres Strait Islander Peoples:

 • sometimes live in regional and remote areas which are more likely to experience natural disasters

-• have limited access to emergency communications and services
+• sometimes have limited access to emergency communications and services

 • may use older phones, shared devices or landline phones